Israeli-controlled shipping firm says tanker hit by projectile off Oman

 Three maritime sources told Reuters that a drone was suspected to have attacked the tanker.
 An Israeli official said Iran was responsible for the attack, using a Shahed-136 drone, the type it has been supplying to Russia for use in Ukraine.

-Iran's Nournews, which is affiliated with the country's top security body, blamed Israel for the attack, accusing it of a distraction ahead of soccer's World Cup that starts in Qatar on Sunday.
+Iran's Nournews, which is affiliated with the country's top security body, blamed Israel for the attack and said the "Hebrew-Arab axis" aimed to create a "charged atmosphere" ahead of soccer's World Cup that starts in Qatar on Sunday.

+It was an apparent reference to a regional axis formed when the United Arab Emirates and Bahrain forged ties with Israel in 2020, partly driven by mutual security concerns over Iran.
+The UAE and Bahrain were among four Arab states that had boycotted Qatar in a row that was largely resolved early last year.

 Eastern Pacific Shipping, which manages the vessel, said it was investigating the incident involving the Pacific Zircon tanker approximately 150 miles off Oman.
 All crew were safe and accounted for, it said.